earthly/website/blog/_posts/2023-02-21-launching-earthly-CI.md

 In addition, Earthly CI's pricing includes Zero-Margin compute -- we make zero profit on compute.
 This means that if your builds are slow, we don't get rich from it.
 Our profit only comes from the number of active users on the platform.
 Plus, we only count people who perform at least three builds in a month as active users -- so if your colleague is on vacation, or if another team contributes only occasionally to your repository, we don't bill those.
 Conversely, if your organization uses Earthly regularly and widely, then it means it's delivering value, and that's the only situation when we actually make money.
 We think that this aligns our interests with those of our users better than previous models used in the industry.

 And finally, Earthly CI was designed to work with any code layout.
 And more specifically, it was designed and tested with both monorepos and polyrepos in mind.
-For monorepos, Earthly understands the interdependence of build targets, and the specific source files that contribute to those targets, allowing it cache and parallelize builds accordingly.
+For monorepos, Earthly understands the interdependence of build targets, and the specific source files that contribute to those targets, allowing it to cache and parallelize builds accordingly.
 If you're iterating on an integration test and you only change 1 out of 7 microservices, Earthly only rebuilds that 1 microservice before re-running the integration test.
 Similarly, Earthly has a strong understanding of setups where the build is split across many repositories.
 It is Git-hash-aware, and will only rebuild what has actually changed.

 ## Get Started With Earthly Ci